datamade/testing-guidelines/framework-specific-patterns.md

 )
 ```

-Then, tell Django where to find it:
+Then, tell Django where to find it by running this in the command line:

 ```bash
 export DJANGO_SETTINGS_MODULE=tests.test_config